jonlinnell/ll-travel/README.md

 ## Configuration
 ### Backend
-Customise `.env` for your configuration before starting the backend server.
+Edit `.env` for your configuration before starting the backend server.
 #### Options
 `CERT`\*\*
 The path to your server's `fullchain.pem` file; Visit [Lets Encrypt](https://letsencrypt.org/) for information on how to get an SSL certificate..